 3) Apply the wet rub.
 Use a lot.
 Much of it will fall off during cooking.
 You can let it marinate for a while, but it really won't penetrate much.
 One to three hours is enough.

 4) Fire up.
 Preheat the grill for 2-zone cooking with the direct heat side at Warp 10.

 5) Cook.
 Warm the meat gently on the indirect side with the lid down until it hits about 125°F. Then move the chops over the direct side to sear the exterior.
-Leave the lid open and place the bones over a sheet of foil.
-Don't wrap the bones, we want them to brown but not burn.
+Leave the lid open and place the bones over the edge away from the heat so they don't burn.
 This technique of warming the meat before grilling over direct heat is called reverse sear and it insures the most even colored interior possible.
 When you turn the meat try not to drag it across the grates and scrape off the rub, but turn often, about every 2 minutes.
-Take it up to 130°F, 135°F for medium rare (rosy color) or 140°F for medium (pink).
+Take it up to 130°F or 135°F for medium rare (rosy color) or 140°F for medium (pink).

-6) Now you may have noticed we haven't salted the meat yet.
-Usually I want you to do it long before you cook, but this small cut is best if you use a coarse salt for the end, just before serving, like granules on a pretzel.
+6) Serve.
+Usually I want you to salt meat long before you cook (dry brining), but this small cut is best if you save a coarse salt for the end, just after serving, like granules on a pretzel.
 Go easy, it won't need much.

 "If I was placed midway between a perfectly cooked lamb ribeye and a perfectly cooked beef ribeye I would starve to death trying to pick which to eat."Meathead